 Bone health is extremely important, so pineapple juice should definitely be part of your health care routine.

 9. It Can Help You Sleep

-This is because pineapple juice can help release melatonin which is a hormone in your body that tells it it’s time to go to sleep, it gives you the sleepy feeling when it starts getting dark and helps you fall asleep.
+This is because pineapple juice can help release melatonin, which is a hormone in your body that tells you it’s time to sleep.
+It creates that sleepy feeling you get when it starts to get dark.

 Does Pineapple Juice Help With a Cough?

 It’s quite a common assumption across all the tropical fruits that they are good for relieving cold and flu symptoms.
 But is it true?